 If you found this post helpful, you should read these too:

-- Sell More Art – 9 Selling Skills For Artists (Are You Missing Sales?)
+- Sell More Art – 10 Selling Tips For Artists

 - How to Sell Your Drawings (Everything You Need to Know)